 Chicago Coalition for the Homeless and its Law Project has awarded renewable $2,500 college scholarships to four students who succeeded in high school while coping with homelessness.
-Funded by private donors and grants, CCH has awarded more than $270,000 to 55 students since 2004.
+Funded by private donors and grants, CCH has awarded $275,000 to 55 students over the past 13 years.

 Scholarship winners Mayra Fajardo, Niani Scott, Prince Washington, and Avery Williams were honored at a public awards event on June 22.